istreight/eggbeatr/README.md

 * Clean the project, drop the database and user, install and update NPM packages, set up the database, and run the application.

 `packages:build`
-* Using Webpack, the project is built and concentrated to `bundle.client.js` and `bundle.server.js`.
+* Using Webpack, the project is built and concentrated to `bundle.app.js` and `bundle.server.js`.

 `packages:clean`
-* Via the [/bin/clean](https://github.com/istreight/eggbeatr/blob/master/bin/clean) script, all the files and directories listed in [.gitignore](https://github.com/istreight/eggbeatr/blob/master/.gitignore) are removed from the [root](https://github.com/istreight/eggbeatr), [client](https://github.com/istreight/eggbeatr/tree/master/src/client), and [server](https://github.com/istreight/eggbeatr/tree/master/src/server) directories.
+* Via the [/bin/clean](https://github.com/istreight/eggbeatr/blob/master/bin/clean) script, all the files and directories listed in [.gitignore](https://github.com/istreight/eggbeatr/blob/master/.gitignore) are removed from the [root](https://github.com/istreight/eggbeatr), [app](https://github.com/istreight/eggbeatr/tree/master/src/app), and [server](https://github.com/istreight/eggbeatr/tree/master/src/server) directories.

 `packages:install`
-* Installs the npm dependencies in the root, client, and server directories.
+* Installs the npm dependencies in the root, app, and server directories.

 `packages:update`
-* Applies updates to npm dependencies in the root, client, and server, where dependencies have updates.
+* Applies updates to npm dependencies in the root, app, and server, where dependencies have updates.

 `start`
 * Using AppleScript, two additional Terminals are opened with local servers for the client-side and server-side.
 To start the project without AppleScript, see the **Run** section above.